anujramteke123/Brainwave_Matrix_Intern_Task2/README.md

   4] mobileno : Contains mobile number of the customer and the datatype is varchar.

-4] Genre Table :
+4] GENRE TABLE :

   1] genre_id : These is the primary key in these table and the datatype is int.Contains unique id of the genre.

   2] genre_name : Contains name/type of the genre and the datatype is varchar.

-5] Orders Table :
+5] ORDERS TABLE :

   1] orderid : These is the primary key in these table and the datatype is int.Contains unique id of the genre.